-To treat a prostate infection that doesn't get better with antibiotics or keeps coming back, you might need to:
+To treat a prostate infection that keeps coming back, you might need to:

 - Try a different antibiotic.
-One type of antibiotic might work better than another.
+One type of antibiotic might work better than another for your infection.

 - Take a longer course of an antibiotic.
-You might need a course of antibiotics that lasts longer than six weeks.
+You might need a course of antibiotics that lasts six weeks or longer.

-- Use medications to help relieve bothersome symptoms.
-For example, alpha blockers can relieve urinary symptoms and anti-inflammatory medications can ease pain.
+- Use additional medications to help relieve bothersome symptoms.
+For example, drugs called alpha blockers can relieve urinary symptoms and anti-inflammatory medications such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) can ease pain.

 If you're prescribed antibiotics, take them exactly as instructed, even if you begin to feel better.
-Not taking the full course of antibiotics or missing doses can interfere with the antibiotic's ability to completely kill the bacteria.
+Missing doses or not taking the full course of antibiotics may interfere with the antibiotic's ability to completely kill the bacteria.

 If you have recurring prostate infections that don't improve with treatment, see a doctor who specializes in men's urinary and reproductive health (urologist).
 You might need to have fluid taken from your prostate to determine the bacterium causing the problem and the antibiotic that is likely to work best.
-You also might need a CT scan or a cystoscopy, a procedure used to see inside your urinary bladder and urethra.
-A urologist can also look for any underlying problems that would make you more vulnerable to infection or prevent treatment from being effective.
+It's also possible you may have a form of prostatitis that isn't caused by a bacterium.

 - AskMayoExpert.
-Prostatitis.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2017.
+Prostatitis (adult).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2019.